Majorana string simulation of nonequilibrium dynamics in two-dimensional lattice fermion systems: Methods

-where $v+v^\prime$ again corresponds to a new string obtained through bitwise $\operatorname{mod}2$ addition.
-The explicit form of $g(v,v')\in\{0,1\}$ is given in \eqref{eq:pre1_app} in Appendix~\ref{app:decompositions}.
-As already remarked, the (anti)commutation of $v,v'$ is determined by Eq.~\eqref{eq:ms_commrel}.
-We loosely refer to the case of anti-commutation as the ``splitting branch'', since it causes an increase in the total number of Majorana strings in the observable, $v \to v, v+v^\prime$.
+We hence find that applying Majorana rotations to Majorana strings in MP follows the same scheme as in PP, with the adjustment that the (anti)commutation of $v,v^m$ is determined by Eq.~\eqref{eq:ms_commrel} and not by the commutation relations of Pauli strings as in PP. We loosely refer to the case of anticommutation as the ``splitting branch'', since it causes an increase in the total number of Majorana strings in the observable, $v \to v, v+v^m$.

-Evidently, the splitting branch is the reason why Majorana propagation for a general Hamiltonian will inevitably face a computational barrier due to the increasing number of strings with non-negligible $\lambda_v$.
+The splitting branch is the reason why Majorana propagation for a general Hamiltonian will inevitably face a computational barrier due to the increasing number of strings with non-negligible $\lambda_v$.
 However, below we discuss two special cases where the simulation avoids this computational barrier.

-First, unitaries consisting solely of fermionic Clifford gates, corresponding to the rotation $\exp(-i\theta\mu(v^\prime)/2)$ with rotation angles $\theta\in\{k \pi/2, k\in\mathbb N\}$ \cite{bettaque2025structuremajoranacliffordgroup}, can be simulated efficiently with Majorana propagation.
+First, unitaries consisting solely of fermionic Clifford gates, corresponding to the rotation $\exp(-i\theta\mu(v^m)/2)$ with rotation angles $\theta\in\{k \pi/2, k\in\mathbb N\}$ \cite{bettaque2025structuremajoranacliffordgroup}, can be simulated efficiently with Majorana propagation.
 This can be easily understood from the splitting rule in Eq.~\eqref{eq:mp_splitting}, where the ``splitting branch'' does not generate additional strings.

 A second, more important exception is the simulation of fermionic Gaussian dynamics, or the dynamics governed by a quadratic Hamiltonian